-Anne Elliott lectures in Sport Science and specialises in Exercise in Special Populations and is the programme leader for the MSc Sport, Exercise and Physical Activity for Special Populations.
-She is research active in healthy ageing specialising in exercise in middle age.
+Anne Elliott is a senior lecturer in Sport Science and specialises in Exercise in Special Populations and is the programme leader for the MSc Exercise and Physical Activity for Special Populations and Healthy Ageing.
+She is research active in healthy ageing, specialising in exercise in middle age.
 She consults in a small specialist practice and is regularly in the press and media talking about exercise in middle age.
 Her diet and exercise book was endorsed by the Minister of State for Health and senior NHS professionals.
-She is the 'health expert' and writes articles for a popular website with a readership of 60,000+ middle age women.
+She is the 'health expert' and writes articles for a popular website with a readership of 120,000+ middle age women.

-Anne is the programme leader on the MSc.
-Sport, Exercise and Physical Activity for Special Populations, which is a full time and part time masters degree that develops excellence at the highest level of professional practice, by understanding both the pathology of conditions and best practice exercise prescription to help improve physical activity levels and activites of daily living in special populations.
-The course encourages the student to apply learned knowledge to the clinic/studio/gym situation and apply independent research capacity into areas that they find particularly interesting, thus expanding best practice and knowledge within their own speacialist areas.
+Anne is the programme leader on the MSc., PG Diploma and PG Certificate in Exercise and Physical Activity for Special Populations and Healthy Ageing, which are full time and part time masters degree and postgraduate qualifications that develop excellence at the highest level of professional practice, by understanding both the pathology of conditions and best practice exercise prescription and dietary requirements to help improve physical activity levels and activites of daily living in special populations.
+The course encourages the student to apply learned knowledge to the clinic/studio/gym situation and apply independent research capacity into areas that they find particularly interesting, thus expanding best practice and knowledge within their own speacialist areas of interest.

 Anne is a Senior Fellow of the Higher Education Academy